philipp-reisinger/AirBraille/README.md

 # AirBraille

-AirBraille is a prototype written in Python that aims to provide an alternative way to input Braille on a computer by using a camera that focuses the suer's hands and evaluates the position of the fingers.
+AirBraille is a prototype written in Python that aims to provide an alternative way to input Braille on a computer by using a camera that focuses the user's hands and evaluates the position of the fingers.

 ## Usage
 ```python